Parliamentary franchise in the United Kingdom 1885–1918: Freeholders

+Copyholders

 Persons possessed of an estate for life or lives in land or tenements of copyhold or any other tenure of the clear yearly value of £5.

 Note.-Residence on the property is not required from copyholders.
 A copyhold situate in a Parliamentary borough does not qualify the owner for the county vote if it would qualify him or any other person (i.e., his tenant) for the borough vote.
 See also N.B. below.